Jars44/game-dev/README.md

 # 2D Platformer Game

 ## Description
 This is a 2D platformer game developed using the Godot Engine (version 4.3 or compatible).
 Players control a character who can run, jump, and collect coins and keys while avoiding hazards.
 The game features animated sprites, tile-based levels, and interactive elements such as gates that open when keys are collected.
-This project was created by Dea Afrizal.
+This project is from Dea Afrizal.

 ## Features
 - Smooth player movement with running and jumping mechanics.